Guide to API Security Testing

 Here are some steps to identify critical assets within your organization:

-Many API security solutions offer a feature that will automatically scan and generate an inventory of all API endpoints across different environments and classify them according to various criteria.
+Comprehensive API security platforms with discovery capabilities will automatically scan and generate an inventory of all API endpoints across different environments and classify them according to various criteria.

 Determine test data and environment